MOLLENKOPF ATHLETIC CENTER

-The Bimel Outdoor Practice Complex, named in 2012, which features two lighted 100-yard fields - one Bermuda grass to match the surface in Ross-Ade Stadium and one FieldTurf - was built in 2009 as part of the Mackey Complex project and resides north of the Mollenkopf Athletic Center.
+The Bimel Practice Complex, which features two lighted 100-yard fields - one Bermuda grass to match the surface in Ross-Ade Stadium and one FieldTurf - was built in 2009 as part of the Mackey Complex project and resides north of the Mollenkopf Athletic Center.
 It was named for longtime athletics benefactor Carl Bimel in 2012.